-During the school year there are typically four classroom celebrations: Halloween, Winter, Valentine's, and End-of-the-Year parties.
+During the school year there are three classroom celebrations: Halloween, Winter, and Valentine's parties.
 Homeroom parents work with classroom teachers to organize the parties.
-No food of any kind is permitted to be brought to school to be shared with students in connection with recognition of birthdays, celebrations such as Halloween, holidays, Valentine's Day, cultural events and end-of-the-year festivities.
+No food of any kind is permitted to be brought to school to be shared with students in connection with these parties.

-Student Birthdays
+Student Birthday